 - Adopt a specific referencing system such as American Psychological Association (APA) for internal OPBD documents.

 - Model appropriate referencing protocols.

-- Provide accurate information in the Programme Handbook and facilitate understanding of plagiarism to learners to ensure the long-term benefits of learning how to express information in their own words
+- Provide accurate and up-to-date information on academic integrity and facilitate understanding of plagiarism to ensure that ākonga understands the benefits of expressing information in their own words.

-- Explain the institution’s attitude towards plagiarism
+- Explain the institution’s attitude towards plagiarism.

-- Discuss the consequences of plagiarising material, including material from the web
+- Discuss the consequences of plagiarising material, including material from the web.

-- Each programme of study should give learners a copy of their programme of study’s guidelines on referencing, explicitly outlining the consequences of plagiarism
+- Provide ākonga with a copy of their programme of study’s guidelines on referencing.

-- Teach learners how to reference both print-based and electronically accessed material
+- Teach ākonga how to reference both print-based and electronically accessed material.

 - Model appropriate academic referencing systems such as APA and show examples where references increased grades.